Blog

 What About 3D Movies?

 We are going off at a bit of a tangent here though.
 Granted you can store 3D movies under Plex control, however unless you own a 3D capable TV or projector, you can’t readily watch them from Plex.
 Furthermore, there is not a native Plex app for the Meta Quest; although I’ve yet to attempt to use the browser version of it via Meta Quest.
-Nonetheless, Skybox readily reads video files from a NAS.
+Regardless, Skybox readily reads video files from a NAS, and the PLex naming conventions make location of any content an easy task.

 The procedure for ripping a 3D Blu-ray is pretty much the same as before, namely the use of MakeMKV to decrypt the disc and write the contents to a hard drive on your PC.